What to do after the change of the primary domain of your cPanel account

 Troubleshooting: previous FTP accounts do not work at all or provide access to the incorrect server directory.

-You may find the Log In (FTP username) values change after the primary domain of the cPanel account has been changed.
+You may find the changes of the Log In (FTP username) values after the change of the primary domain of your cPanel account.

 Email accounts